PCCW Is Said to Explore $1 Billion Stake Sale in Fiber Business

 The Hong Kong-listed company is working with a financial adviser on the potential transaction, the people said, asking not to be identified because the matter is private.
 The asset has drawn interest from Chinese investors as well as Middle Eastern sovereign wealth funds, the people said.

 PCCW, which traces its roots to the Hong Kong Telephone Co. formed in 1925, holds interests in businesses including telecommunications, media, IT solutions, property development and investment, its website shows.
-Its shares have climbed about 12% this year, giving the firm a market value of roughly $3.9 billion.
+Its shares rose as much as 2% on Friday.
+The stock has climbed about 13% this year, giving the firm a market value of roughly $4 billion.

 The company has been selling stakes across some of its operations in recent years.
 In June, Canal+, the French broadcaster owned by billionaire Vincent Bollore’s Vivendi SE agreed to buy a significant minority stake in Viu, an over-the-top video service under PCCW, as part of a partnership between the two media groups.